-- While you can store personal certs in your browser on a dedicated laptop or workstation, it's far more secure to store personal certificates on a secure cryptographic token that you can carry with you at all times. - I'd love to hear the community's experiences with secure hardware cryptographic devices that they may have used to hold personal certificates. - Do the products you've tried work well with all platforms?
-(Mac, Linux, Windows, etc.?) - How do you deal with portable devices that may not have an integrated USB port or smart card reader? - Are hardware tokens for personal certs "priced right?"
+- While you can store personal certs in your browser on a dedicated laptop or workstation, it's far more secure to store personal certificates on a secure cryptographic token that you can carry with you at all times. - I'd love to hear the community's experiences with secure ("FIPS-140 certified") hardware cryptographic devices that they may have used to hold personal certificates. - Do the products you've tried work well with all platforms?
+(Mac, Linux, Windows, etc.?) - How do you deal with portable devices that may not have an integrated USB port or smart card reader? - Can users load (or reload) their own personal certs, or do they need to be administered centrally? - Are hardware tokens for personal certs "priced right?"